 These are the kind of things on my desks all the time that I’m referencing

 Lee Reich?
-Weedless Gardening… and several other books with the same theme … no till… gardening… proved to be really important lifesaving… all these vacant lots used to have houses on them… so we’re lucky if the houses have a layer of soil on them…
+Weedless Gardening… and several other books with the same theme of no till gardening, which proved to be really important to us, kind of lifesaving on our innercity lots… all these vacant lots used to have houses on them… so we’re lucky if the demolition contractors spread a few layers of topsoil that’s still laying in the basement under your feet.

-- tilling the garden after we broken three rototillers
+tilling the garden after we broken three rototillers so we realized we had to find a better way.

 Ruth Stout of how to garden without an aching back…